Monday, July 29, 2024

 Refugees - people who are forced to flea due to violence or a threat of their basic needs.

-It should be noted, however, that none of these groups are responsible for a majority of illicit drugs coming across the border - especially Fentanyl.
+• NONE of these groups are responsible for a majority of illicit drugs coming across the border - especially Fentanyl.
 From the Immigration Forum,

 Evidence indicates that illicit fentanyl is primarily brought to the U.S. by American citizens and usually through legal ports of entry.
 The calculation is simple: illicit drug smuggling organization are likely to prefer U.S. citizens as smugglers because they are less likely to raise alarms or undergo additional vetting when re-entering the U.S. through a legal port.